Am I Eligible?

 - Letter of interest/personal statement (including statement of teaching goals).
 See FAQs page for guidelines.

 - Undergraduate and graduate transcripts (can be unofficial copies)

 - Letter or email providing confirmation of acceptance to a doctoral program

-- Verification from the university of in-state residency status is applying to GA, MD, SC, TN or VA.
+- Verification from the university of in-state residency status if applying to Georgia, Maryland, South Carolina, Tennessee or Virginia.
 This is not the same as in-state tuition status, which is sometimes granted to out-of-state scholars.

 - Residency is determined by the institution.
-The in-state residency document can normally be obtained from your university’s registrar/residency office.
+The in-state residency document can normally be obtained from the university registrar/residency office.

 - If applying for the one-year Dissertation Award: Verification from the department chairperson of successfully passing the preliminary/comprehensive exams and successful defense of the dissertation prospectus before the start of the academic year.

 Contact Chanell Turner at firstname.lastname@example.org with questions.